ArneCL/BlogPosts/javascript-dynamically-change-DOM-without-javascript-DOM-functions.md

 }
 ```

 So now each time `dyn` is found by `node` it will save itself, and remembering its DOM parent, in `window.newfivefour.dynSetters`.
-We can now use this function to reset the dom.
+We can now use this function to change that DOM node.
 He's `dynSet` that does that:

 ```
 function dynSet(name, data) {